Obviously my inspector will check the plumbing fixtures — sinks, toilets, showers, etc. — but what about the supply and drain pipes?

 Air filter solutions trap particles as air passes through the filters.

-Activated carbon air filters are used to eliminate gases and odors from the air.
+Activated carbon air filters are used to eliminate gases and o

 Ultraviolet germicidal irradiation (UVGI) systems use UV light to kill gaseous pollutants.